xrootd/xrootd/README.md

 Post-installation
 -----------------

-If you installed `rootpy` into your home directory with the `--user` option above, add ``${HOME}/.local/bin`` to your ``${PATH}`` if it is not there already (put this in your .bashrc)::
+If you installed `pyxrootd` into your home directory with the `--user` option above, add ``${HOME}/.local/bin`` to your ``${PATH}`` if it is not there already (put this in your .bashrc)::